ChrisAcrobat/Queue-Counter/README.md

 ### Terminal (join)
 See _**Terminals**_.
 - - -
-## Future work.
+## Future work
 - After login, select terminal or admin.
 - Adding terminal support for selecting multiple queues.
 - Implement `queue-ticket`.<br>Let users use their device as a digital queue ticket.
+Possibly by scanning a QR code.
+This requires a security overhaul.
 - - -
 ## Special thanks
 ### Font